 Blastomycosis in Dogs

-What is Blastomycosis?
+What is Blastomycosis in Dogs?

 Blastomycosis is a dangerous systemic fungal disease that can affect not just dogs but humans as well.
 Blastomycosis is caused by Blastomyces dermatitidis, a fungus that grows in areas where the soil is acidic, wet and rich in decayed foliage.
 Common areas for Blastomyces dermatitidis include streams, rivers lakes and even beaver dams.
 These conditions must be present in order for the fungus to survive.